GNOME/gdk-pixbuf/CONTRIBUTING.md

  - `contrib`: Additional functionality outside the main GdkPixbuf API
   - `gdk-pixbuf-xlib`: Xlib integration API; this library is considered deprecated, and should not be used in newly written code
- - `docs/reference/gdk-pixbuf`: The GdkPixbuf API reference
+ - `docs`: The GdkPixbuf API reference
  - `gdk-pixbuf`: The core GdkPixbuf source
   - `pixops`: Platform-specific code for pixel operations
  - `po`: Localization files